Feel like you’re being held back by a fat pouch in the groin area (FUPA)?

 The procedure is also used to tighten inner muscles for a smaller and leaner groin area.

 Usually, this is a follow up to a tummy tuck, but it can be done individually as well.

 However, the procedure may cost you anything between $5,500 and $7,500.

-Once your pubic fat area is gone either naturally or surgically, you need to make sure that you continue to eat a healthy diet and exercise regularly.
+Once your pubic fat area is gone either naturally or surgically, you need to make sure that you continue to eat a healthy diet and exercise on a regular basis.